Kayli/logspub/dev-csharp.md

   - local (nested) functions: you can declare one function inside another one

   - switch/case statements can do type matching

+- csharp 9
+  - top level statements: only one file in your application may use top-level statements

+- csharp 8
+  - interface default method implementations
+    - so now csharp interfaces are whats called 'traits' in other languages
+  - interface static constructors and members

 ## new framework features